learnbyexample/Command-line-text-processing/gnu_sed.md

 that is quite a fabricated tale try the grape variety muscat

-$ # without anchors, substitution will replace whereever the string is found
+$ # without anchors, substitution will replace wherever the string is found
 $ sed 's/cat/XXX/g' anchors.txt
 XXX and dog
 too many XXXs around here